zzonyo/trust-docs-test/source/index.html.md

 If user does neither define “start-time” nor “end-time”, but “start-date”/”end-date”, the order searching will be based on defined “date range”, as usual.

-If user does not define either of “start-time”/”end-time”/”start-date”/”end-date”, by default Huobi server will treat current time as “end-time”, and then revert back historical orders within recent 48 hours.
+If user does not define any of “start-time”/”end-time”/”start-date”/”end-date”, by default Huobi server will treat current time as “end-time”, and then revert back historical orders within recent 48 hours.

 Huobi Global suggests API users to search historical orders based on “time” filter instead of “date”.
 In the near future, Huobi Global would remove “start-date”/”end-date” fields from the endpoint, through another notification.